Español

 For medical questions, we encourage you to review our information with your doctor.

-People with multiple myeloma can often be helped by supportive care, regardless of what other treatments they might be getting.
+People with multiple myeloma can often be helped by supportive care, regardless of what other treatments they are getting.
 Some of the more common types of supportive care are discussed below.

-Multiple myeloma often affects the bones, which can lead to bone pain, weakened bones, and increased risk of fractures, as well as other problems such as high calcium levels in the blood (hypercalcemia).
+Multiple myeloma often affects the bones.
+This can lead to bone pain, weakened bones, and an increased risk of fractures.
+It can also cause other problems such as high calcium levels in the blood (hypercalcemia).

 Bone problems from multiple myeloma can be prevented or treated in a number of ways, depending on the situation, including: